 Heating controls allow you to easily regulate the temperature of your home.
-The controls automatically turn heating on and off based on settings input by the user to ensure maximum comfort.
+The controls automatically turn the heating on and off based on settings input by the user, to ensure maximum comfort.
 This process moves away from a fixed, traditional timer system and can therefore be used to better control the temperature within your home.

 Products that make up a heating control system

 There are four products that normally make up a full heating control system (based on a home with a traditional central heating system):